apogeecode/apogee-playground-docs/docs/Getting Started/signup.md

 # Signing Up

-1. Open Apogee Playground app
+1. Open the Apogee Playground app
 2. Tap on the **Sign Up** button
 3. Enter your real full name, display name, email, password, PIN.
 Please see the [Password Requirements](#password-requirements) and the [PIN Requirements](#pin-requirements) for more information.
 After you have filled all fields, tap the **"Next"** button on the bottom-right corner to continue.
 4. Tap on the pink area.
 You can either choose a profile picture from your gallery, or take a new one.
 After editing your profile picture, tap the **"Next"** button to continue.